ResearchComputer/OpenComputeFramework/docs/src/content/docs/guides/intro.md

 The framework is built on top of [LibP2P](https://libp2p.io/), which connects the computing resources in a peer-to-peer network.
 Each request will be routed to a peer that is able to handle the request.
 We aim to make the routing as efficient as possible.

+The platform also integrates Web3 wallet technology for node owner identification and authentication, enabling decentralized trust and incentive mechanisms.

 ## Demo

 We run a public instance of OCF as the inference API.
 For more machine learning as a service, please visit [MLaaS](/guides/ml_inference/).